ndau/ndau/cmd/ndauapi/README.md

         {
           "TxData": "base64 tx data",
           "SignableBytes": "base64 bytes to be signed",
+          "Signatures": [
-          "Signature": "base64 signature of SignableBytes"
+            "base64 signature of SignableBytes"
+          ]
         }
 ```